Buksa89/CNBCRssManager/README.md

 ## TODOs

+1. Fix npm vulnerabilities
+2. Secure connection with HTTPS
-1. Implement user authentication and authorization
+3. Implement user authentication and authorization
-2. Add unit tests for both frontend and backend
+4. Add unit tests for both frontend and backend
-3. Implement pagination for large numbers of feed items
+5. Implement pagination for large numbers of feed items
-4. Add error handling and logging throughout the application
-5. Create a production build process and deployment guide
-6. Implement a more robust caching strategy
-7. Add support for multiple RSS feeds
-8. Improve the UI/UX of the frontend application
+6. Set up a separate SQL database